box/box-content-preview/README.md

 Overview
 ---------
 The Box Preview library allows developers to preview their Box file(s) in an application.
-The library fetches representations through the Box Content API, chooses the appropriate viewer for the file type, and renders a preview of the file.
+The library fetches representations through the Box Content API, chooses the appropriate viewer for the file type and finally renders the preview.

 Browser Support
 ----------------
-Chrome, Firefox, Safari and Edge.
+* Chrome, Firefox, Safari and Edge.
-Limited support on Internet Explorer 10+
+* Limited support on Internet Explorer 10+.

 The browser needs to have the Promise API implimented.
 If not, it can be polyfilled by including a promise library like bluebird before any other script includes: https://cdn.jsdelivr.net/bluebird/3.3.1/bluebird.min.js